BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • If the handle is not found, the usual string will be used.
 {.is-info}

-The [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension can help you with creating localization files and replacing strings with handles to be translated.
+The [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension can help you create localization files and replace strings with handles to be translated.

 ### TODO: ported IMGUI icons

+--

 ## MCM demo